rmetzler/bliki/wiki/dev/debugger-101.md

   having to rerun your code with extra debug output.

 * Inspect the result of an expression.
-The debugger will evaluate an expression "as if" it occurred at the point in the program where the debugger is halted, including any local variables.
+The debugger will evaluate an expression “as if” it occurred at the point in the program where the debugger is halted, including any local variables.
 In languages with static visibility controls like Java, visibility rules are often relaxed in the name of ease of use, allowing you to look at the private fields of objects.